Primary Data | Primary Data Collection Methods | Sources of Data Collection |

 1) Direct Personal interview:

-- Helps to get complete and precise information.
+- It helps to get complete and precise information.

 - There is high participation.

-- Most suitable method for intensive study where the field of enquiry is small.
+- The most suitable method for an intensive study where the field of inquiry is small.

-- Sensitive questions can also be asked if respondent feels comfortable with the interviewer.
+- Sensitive questions can also be asked if the respondent feels comfortable with the interviewer.

 - It is a costly method and takes a long time to collect information.

-- There may be greater chance of personal prejudice and biasness which may lead respondents to not provide confidential information to another person.
+- There may be a greater chance of personal prejudice and biases which may lead respondents do not provide confidential information to another person.

-- This method may not be suitable for extensive studies where the area of enquiry is wide.
+- This method may not be suitable for extensive studies where the area of inquiry is wide.

 2) Telephone interview:

-- Helps to reach a no. of different people across the country or even internationally in a relatively short span of time.
+- It helps to reach a no. of different people across the country or even internationally in a relatively short span of time.

-- Helps to eliminate discomfort for the respondent that some might feel in facing the interviewer.
+- It helps to eliminate discomfort for the respondent that some might feel in facing the interviewer.

-- It is possible some people may share more information over phone.
+- It is possible some people may share more information over the phone.

-- Respondent may unilaterally terminate the interview without warning or explanation by hanging up the phone.
+- The respondent may unilaterally terminate the interview without warning or explanation by hanging up the phone.

-- Researcher or interviewer will not be able to see the respondent to read the non-verbal communication.
+- The researcher or interviewer will not be able to see the respondent to read the non-verbal communication.

 3) Indirect Oral Interview:

-Indirect Oral Interview is a method of collected data where the investigator contacts third person called witness capable of supplying the necessary information.
+Indirect Oral Interview is a method of collecting data where the investigator contacts the third person called witness capable of supplying the necessary information.

 This method is used where the information to be obtained is of a complex nature and the informants are not inclined to respond by direct contact method.

-- Helps to save time, money and labor.
+- It helps to save time, money, and labor.

-- Helps to cover a much wider area easily.
+- It helps to cover a much wider area easily.

-- Helps to obtain the opinions and suggestions of experts.
+- It helps to obtain the opinions and suggestions of experts.

-If the investigator is biased person then he/she can twist the fact.
+If the investigator is a biased person then he/she can twist the fact.

 4) Information from local correspondents:

-- Helps to collect information from a wide area.
+- It helps to collect information from a wide area.

 - Very cheap and yields results easily and promptly.